topolar/nuxt-google-onetap-signin/README.md

 # OneTapLogin

-Google OneTap/Button Sign-in example.
-Made with Nuxt 3, Pinia and Nuxt UI.
+Google OneTap/Button Sign-in example build with Nuxt 3, Pinia and Nuxt UI.
 Received user information are just displayed and not used in any other way.

+Deployed version is available on [Vercel](https://nuxt-google-onetap-signin.vercel.app)

 ## Development environment